 Pistachio Pound Cake with Drippy Icing

-We have updated the standard loaf with a few additions.
-Cream cheese makes the cake wonderfully moist, while ground pistachios lend the batter a distinct nutty flavor and faint green tinge.
+Cream cheese makes this cake wonderfully moist, while ground pistachios lend a distinct nutty flavor.
 Drizzled with icing and sprinkled with pistachio slivers, this cake couldn't be more appropriate for the season.

 - Vegetable-oil cooking spray